 Just like traveling between EWR and JFK, this is my preferred option.
 Take the NYC Airporter bus option (now called the NYC Express Bus) from LGA and transfer at the Port Authority bus terminal stop to the Newark Airport Express bus.
 Book this as one ticket on the NYC Airporter website and remember to print out two copies of your confirmation, one for each bus.
 The fee for this journey is still $29, which I think is very good value!
 Click here to make a reservation on NYC Airporter.
 Just remember if you are going from EWR to LGA, you need to catch the Newark Airport Express from the EWR and then transfer to the NYC Airporter at Port Authority.

 ETS also offers a direct shuttle from EWR to LGA.
 I have not used this shuttle either for the same reasons I mentioned above.
 I don’t find their website user-friendly, and I think they are overly optimistic about their time estimates.I seriously question whether it is possible for anyone to get from EWR to JFK in 45 minutes – except in the middle of the night maybe!
 They also mention that the service is frequent but don’t really say more than that.
 The service is offered once an hour beginning at 730am until 930pm.
 The cost is $34 per person.

 Best Ways to Transfer from LGA to JFK

-Even though LaGuardia and JFK airports are close to each other, you still need to allow time for the transfer
+Even though the distance from JFK to LaGuardia airport is only 10 miles, you still need to allow time for the transfer

 As I mentioned above, public transportation to LGA is limited.
-I would not recommend taking public transportation from LGA to JFK because they all take well over 1 hour!
+There is no train that connects LGA to JFK.
+I would not recommend taking public transportation from LaGuardia Airport to JFK because they all take well over 1 hour!
 Instead, you can either take a taxi, car service, or the NYC Airporter Shuttle.
 Unfortunately, with all these options you may have to deal with traffic.